dwarvesf/playbook/operations/email-template/referral-bonus-confirmation-note.md

   - email
   - operations
   - hiring
-title: "Email Template: Referral Bonus Confirmation Note"
+title: Referral Bonus Confirmation Note
 date: 2020-01-01
 description: Whenever a Dwarves refers to a teammate that successfully deployed to a project, we use this template to announce the official start date of their referral bonus.
 authors: